CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 Some undead roam the manor house, but most notably, the **haunt** drives anyone insane, who can't resist its influence.

 The manor house itself is only interesting because it provides some respite from the encroaching flames.
 But PCs should not dwell too long, for more undead are sure to sniff them out.
 There may be many valuables inside the house, but only few supplies of actual value.

+### The thoroughfare wargheist (cinematic)
+A massive hulking beast roams the main thoroughfare, swiftly assaulting anyone foolish enough to cross its path with terrifying efficiency.

+A dozen guards are locked in a deadly struggle with the thing, but it is clearly winning the fight.

+There is no way for the PCs to fight this thing.
+It would obliterate them.
+This must be made clear, before they try to fight it.
+They could use the distraction to try and get past it, however.

+### Spine-Thresher (cinematic)
+The PCs spot citizens stuck in a rapidly deacying, burning house.
+Before they can act, a charred [spine thresher](../../../bestiary/undead/spine-thresher.md) jumps from the flames out of sight and swiftly kills them.

+It turns to the PCs and moves to engage, when burning rubble comes crashing down on its head, burying it beneath.
+The PCs have time to flee and get away safely.
+They can't reach the monster.
+This is not meant to become a combat encounter.

+### Murder and terror (cinematic)
+The PCs round a corner, to catch a glimpse of citizens being stabbed in the back and having their throats slit by bandits.

+There is no time for the PCs to prevent this.
+When the bandits notice the PCs and turn to face them, a [wargheist](../../../bestiary/undead/wargheist.md) comes crashing through a nearby building, obliterating it in the process.
+Frightened, the bandits scatter and the **wargheist** chases after them.
+It does not even pay attention to the PCs.

+There is no way for the PCs to fight the **wargheist**, it would obliterate them.
+This must be made clear, before they try to fight it.

+### A mage (cinematic)
+As the PCs peek around a corner leading to the main thoroughfare, the see a robed and hooded figure calmly walking along.
+They're surrounded by a multitude of undead soldiers, who show no sign of hostility towards the figure.

+Then, suddenly, the figure points out into one alleyway along their path and several undead storm off into it.
+There are sounds of a short struggle and screams, before the alley falls silent, once again.

+Then the figure turns around and starts shooting a jet of flame from their hands, setting market stalls, carts and wagons aflame, as well as rekindling the fire on the buildings.

+There is no way for the PCs to get past them, here.
+They must find another way around.
+This must be made very clear.
+This is not intended to become a combat encounter.